Transform112/Arivana_2.0/CONTACT_FORM_SETUP.md

 - The Apps Script URL can be safely hardcoded as Apps Script web apps are designed to be publicly accessible
 - Works on any hosting platform since it doesn't require server-side API routes
 - Safe to push to GitHub since no sensitive environment variables are used

-## Contact Form Links

-The following links throughout the site now point to the contact form (`#contact`):
-- Header: "Contact Us" button
-- Hero Section: "Book a Free Consultation" button
-- Pricing Cards: "Get started", "Start Your Project", "Contact sales" buttons
-- FAQ Section: "Contact Support" link
-- Footer: "Schedule a Demo" link

-All of these links will smoothly scroll to the contact form when clicked.